giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 - As a user I would like to mark a cluster as frozen and block upgrades for certain period of time.

-- As a user I want to define a policy that enforces some environments are upgraded before than others to an agreed version.
+- As a user I want to define a policy that enforces some environments are upgraded before others to an agreed version.

 - As a user I want to schedule a upgrade for a certain day/time.